ScooloV/bbpedia/docs/dungeon_bowl/skills_and_traits.md

 \

-^This\ player^
+This\ player

-an opposition player they are Marking voluntarily moves out of square within this player's Tackle\" Zone.
+an opposition player they are Marking voluntarily moves out of square within this player's Tackle" Zone.
 Roll a D6, adding the ST of this player to the roll and then subtracting the ST of the opposite player.
 If the result is 6 or higher, or if the roll is a natural 6, the opposition player is held firmly in place and their movement comes to an